ganeshkbhat/keyvalue-jsondb/README.md

 please note: `redis-like` is an inference most of the shell commands are like redis but a few changes have been made to accomodate the architecture.

+- Features
+- Running the Database Server
+  - Running the Data server with defaults
+  - Running the Data server with no username/password
+  - Running the Data server with username/password
+  - Running the Data server with with/without keys
+  - Running the DB Shell with defaults
+  - Running the DB Shell with no username/password
+  - Running the DB Shell with username/password
+  - Running the DB Shell with with/without keys

 #### FEATURES